Importing A Classic Car Into the United States: What You Need to Know

 - Motorbikes (Up to 2.4%)

-The values listed above are the percentage of the vehicle’s cost that is applicable upon entry into the US.
+The values listed above are the percentage of the value of the vehicle that is applicable upon entry into the US.
 US citizens can bring their US-registered vehicle back from a trip abroad without incurring any charges from CBP.

 Can you import a motorcycle to the United States?